-Pineocytomas are a relatively benign pineal parenchymal tumor that have a relatively good prognosis.
+Pineocytomas are relatively benign (WHO grade 1) pineal parenchymal tumors that have a relatively good prognosis.

-On imaging, they generally appear as a well-demarcated tumor with less than 3 cm, iso to hyperattenuating on CT, hypo to isointense on T1, and hyperintense on T2.
+On imaging, they generally appear as a well-demarcated tumor less than 3 cm in its greatest dimension, iso- to hyperattenuating on CT, hypo- to isointense on T1, and hyperintense on T2.
 An avid and homogeneous enhancement is characteristic.
-Cystic changes may be present, which in some cases, can make difficult the differentiation from a pineal cyst.
+Cystic changes may be present, which in some cases, can make it difficult to differentiate from a pineal cyst.

 As with all other pineal region masses, clinical presentation is mainly from obstructive hydrocephalus secondary to compression of the tectum of the midbrain and obstruction of the aqueduct.
 Compression of the superior colliculi can also lead to a characteristic gaze palsy, known as Parinaud syndrome.

-Pineocytomas are well-differentiated tumors and considered a WHO grade I tumors in the current WHO classification of CNS tumors, believed to arise from pinealocyte 9.
+Pineocytomas are well-differentiated tumors and considered WHO grade 1 tumors in the 5th edition (2021) WHO classification of CNS tumors, believed to arise from pinealocytes 9.